 Continuously share account insights with Sales

 By using the right ABM marketing automation, Sales not only has visibility into the engagement of individual contacts but also of accounts as a whole.
 This allows Sales to see at a glance the engagement of each individual account.
-That knowledge is crucial for creating support for your programme and to optimize based on tangible results.
+That knowledge is crucial for creating support for your programme and optimizing based on tangible results.

 Free 30-minute consultation